 - Secure SFTP access – Namecheap includes SFTP with its most basic plans, enabling you to keep your site-managing activities completely secure.

 These guys did not beat around the bush when naming their company.
 More than that, it’s not that the company also accepts bitcoin, it’s that it only accepts it, and a few other select cryptocurrencies.
 It doesn’t support credit cards, PayPal, or any “classic” payment method.

 The services are more costly than the others on this list, and resources are limited.
-Still, if this is the level of protection you’re looking for, few other hosts can compare.
-It’s a trustworthy and reliable web host according to our experts.
+Still, if this is the level of protection you’re looking for, reviewers will tell you that few other hosts can compare.

 - Use CoinPayments to pay the invoice – After purchasing a hosting service, it won’t immediately activate.
 Instead, you’ll have to enter the invoice and pay through the CoinPayments link.
 Payment can be made with bitcoin, Ethereum, Monero, Ripple, and six other cryptocurrencies.

 - Optional European hosting – The basic plans are hosted on U.S. servers, but users can opt for an “offshore” European data center, which is safe from DMCA (Digital Millennium Copyright Act) issues, the PRISM surveillance initiative, and the Patriot Act.

 - Free SSL and dedicated IP – These two great features are not available on most of its shared hosting plans, but only on the most advanced one, Business.

 - 45-day money-back guarantee – No hassle, no-questions-asked money-back policy.
 Available for shared web hosting and reseller hosting plans.